foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``gate_ca_bundle``
 ********************

-If Gate is using an x509 certificate made with a custom certificate authority, this value provides the local path to the CA bundle.
+If accessing Gate via x509 leveraging a custom certificate authority (such as acting as your own CA), this value provides the local path to the CA bundle.
+It is recommended to use an existing CA Bundle and append your CA certificate to it (https://certifi.io/en/latest/)

     | *Required*: No
     | *Example*: ``/var/certs/CA.pem``